-So when we play A4 note on the keyboard of Piano Roll Editor, LMMS actually plays the A5 note in Instrument-A, F4 note in Instrument-C. And to the listener, they all seem to be playing the same (A4) note.
+So when we play A4 note on the keyboard of Piano Roll Editor, LMMS actually plays the A5 note in Instrument-A, F4 note in Instrument-B and A4 note in Instrument-C. And to the listener, they all seem to be playing the same (A4) note.